anphy/ZhWordSegmentation/README.md

 Thanks Matrix67's [article](http://www.matrix67.com/blog/archives/5044)

-Install:
+## Install:
 Until now, I test it on my pc
 + version: py3.6, py2.7
 + do : fork this git to your local dir
 + run this: python3 setup.py install

 Well done, do report me if any bad things happended

 ## Explaination
 When I need deal with some chinese texts, I found this module(?).
-So I did an  adjustment to fit my needs.Since the module is not maintained by it's author, I, though a newbee in NLP, want to make it a more useful tool of processing chinese texts.
+So I did an  adjustment to fit my needs.Since the module is not maintained by it's author, I, though a newbee in NLP, want to make it a more useful tool for processing chinese texts.